Every Breath Is Mine To Take

 “Naloxone!”
 One nurse yelled, while another pressed a pair of fingers to the boy’s wrist.

-The chaos was almost palpable in its overwhelm and Athena reached for Seth’s hand as the echoes of his brush with death in the ER four years ago came back to her, triggered by the cacophony of urgent voices:
+The chaos was almost palpable in its overwhelm and Athena reached for Seth’s hand; feeling the echo, Kato could only assume, of her brother’s own brush with death in the ER four years ago, triggered by the cacophony of urgent voices:

 “I’m losing his pulse!”